History of the Museum

 Continuing growth resulted in a new high school, Putnam City High School, at N.W.
 50th and Ann Arbor Elementary, which opened in 1958.
 When graduation classes exploded to nearly 1000 students, construction began on Putnam City West High School, which opened in 1968, and then another, Putnam City North High School, in 1978.

-Today the Putnam City School District includes eighteen elementary schools, five middle schools and three high schools.
-In addition, the district operates the Academy, an alternative school for students requiring a special learning environment.
+Today the Putnam City School District includes 18 elementary, 5 middle and 3 high schools.
+In addition, the district operates the Academy, and alternative school for students requiring a special learning environment.

-Now, well into its second century of service, the district looks forward to the future, but our past will not be forgotten!
+Now approaching the second century of service, the district looks forward to the future, but the past is not forgotten!